fyan102/FCOGB/README.md

-## Orthogonal Gradient Boosting for Interpretable Additive Rule Ensembles
+## Orthogonal Gradient Boosting for Simpler Additive Rule Ensembles

-This repository contains code, datasets, and supplementary information for the paper.
+This repository contains the code and datasets for the paper "Orthogonal Gradient Boosting for Simpler Additive Rule Ensembles".

 ### Setup
 To replicate the experiments, you have to have Python of version at 3.9.11 installed on your machine.
 In addition you have to install dependencies via: